Within the Kennet catchment there are over-abstraction issues which leave the river without enough water to support a healthy ecosystem.

 Actions

-An investigation into the impacts of abstraction from the Upper Kennet boreholes, owned by Thames Water and Wessex Water will be included in the Water Industry National Environment Programme in the 2020 AMP period.
+An investigation into the impacts of abstraction from the Upper Kennet boreholes, owned by Thames Water and Wessex Water was completed in 2025 as part of Thames Water’s Water Industry National Environment Programme.
+The result of this study has led to proposed investment in low flow mitigation projects in the upper Kennet from 2015-203o as well as further study.